oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

     A **Start Audit Trail: UNIFIED\_AUDIT\_TRAIL** dialog box is displayed.

 7. Configure a start date based on the data in the **Compute Audit Volume** region of the audit profile that you viewed in task 5 (step 10).
-For example, if you have one month listed (Feb 2023), you can set the start date to the beginning of January.
+For example, if you have one month listed (Feb 2023), you can set the start date to the beginning of February.

     ![Start Audit Trail dialog box](images/start-audit-trail-dialog-box.png "Start Audit Trail dialog box")